top of page

 Mindfulness

 Mindfulness is the practice of focusing on the present moment.
-You can practice mindfulness while you perform everyday activities, like cooking, cleaning, or walking.
-For some, mindfulness and meditation are the same, but mindfulness is the sensitive awareness that allows observing yourself non-judgmentally.
+One can practice mindfulness while you perform everyday activities, like cooking, cleaning, or walking.
+Mindfulness and meditation are often confused, but mindfulness is the sensitive awareness that allows observing yourself non-judgmentally, and meditation is a practice through which one learns to live mindfully.

-By practising mindfulness over and over with patience and self-compassion, you can teach the mind to be fully immersed in the present moment.
+The challenge behind being mindful comes from the mind’s nature of thinking and figuring things out.
+That’s its job.
+The mind naturally looks for new things to think about and ways to be entertained.
+Practising mindfulness with patience and self-compassion can teach the mind to be fully immersed in the present moment.
 This is what’s known as actual presence.
 Below are only some of the many benefits of living mindfully.

 The attempt to escape from pain, is what creates more pain.